nbozsi/shredder/README.md

 A CLI-utility to turn 1 good picture into 4/16/256/... shitty ones.

 [Explanation](https://www.reddit.com/r/interestingasfuck/comments/95akrt/transforming_one_photo_of_a_dog_into_four_with_a/) (and my inspiration).
+The ratio of the sides of the small rectangles will be ```2*W : H```, with a photo twice as high as wide, the small rectangles will be squares.
 **Table of Contents**
    * [Basic Usage](#basic-usage)
    * [Flags🎏](#flags)